 Bio: Neil Sinhababu is Associate Professor of Philosophy at the National University of Singapore.
 His work on the role of desire in motivation and deliberation has appeared in journals including Philosophical Review and Nous.
 His most famous paper, Possible Girls, is about how to have romantic relationships with people in other universes.
 He received his Ph.D from the University of Texas at Austin and his B.A. from Harvard University.

-Read the Fall 2014 Philosophy Departmental Newsletter to find out about the exciting things going on in the UAB Department of Philosophy!
+Read the Spring 2015 Philosophy Newsletter to find out about the exciting things going on in the UAB Department of Philosophy!

 Fall 2012 Philosophy Newsletter

 Some students, alumni, and even faculty from the Philosophy Department have written op-ed essays that have been published in al.com.
 These op-eds can be found in Philosophy Op-Ed Essays.